-CLL is characterized by a progressive accumulation of monoclonal, mature, non-functional B lymphocytes.
-CLL is usually discovered on routine blood tests as an isolated lymphocytosis.
+Chronic lymphocytic leukaemia is characterised by a progressive accumulation of monoclonal, mature, non-functional B lymphocytes.
+It is usually discovered on routine blood tests as an isolated lymphocytosis.
 It is defined by a > 5000/uL B-lymphocytes in the peripheral blood that are marked CD5+ and CD23+.
 The aberrant expression of CD5+ (a T-cell marker) is very specific for CLL.
-Treatment is not required for asymptomatic patients as it does not improve survival.
-Rituximab is a very useful drug used for targeted immunotherapy in CLL.

 - Risk factors for CLL